 3. What kinds of results may be obtained, what is their significance for health, and what should you do after receiving the results?

 What kind of results may be reported?

 There are several different kinds of results that may be reported.
-All results will go directly to your doctor or your other healthcare provider who ordered the test.
+All results will go directly to the healthcare provider who ordered the test.